Yamaha YM2610

 The YM2610, a.k.a.
 OPNB, is a sound chip developed by Yamaha.
 It is a member of Yamaha's OPN family of FM synthesis chips, and related to the YM2608.

-The YM2610 was used in Taito's arcade system boards from 1987, including the Taito Z System.
-It was most notably used in SNK's Neo Geo arcade and home video game systems from 1990, along with other arcade game systems.
+The YM2610 was most notably used in SNK's Neo Geo arcade and home video game systems from 1990 along with other arcade game systems, which included Taito's arcade system boards from 1987 such as the Taito Z System, which used a variant of the YM2610 (see below).

 The YM2610 has the following features: